 - Part 2B is specific to supervised persons working on behalf of the firm.
 This part requires a plain English narrative regarding the supervised person’s educational background and work experience, disciplinary background, other business activities, compensation, and supervision.
 Part 2B is commonly referred to as the “brochure supplement”.

 - Part 3, also known as the Form CRS, requires advisers to deliver to retail investors a relationship summary disclosing certain information about the firm.
 Among other things, this part generally informs customers about the types of services the firm offers, the fees and costs for those services, any conflicts of interest a broker or adviser has, and the required standard of conduct associated with the services the firm offers.

 What is IARD?

-The Investment Adviser Registration Depository (IARD) is an electronic filing system for Investment Advisers sponsored by the SEC and North American Securities Administrators Association (NASAA), with the Financial Industry Regulatory Authority (FINRA) serving as the operator of the system.
+The Investment Adviser Registration Depository (IARD) is an electronic filing system for investment advisers sponsored by the SEC and North American Securities Administrators Association (NASAA), with the Financial Industry Regulatory Authority (FINRA) serving as the operator of the system.
 The IARD system collects and maintains the registration, reporting and disclosure information for investment advisers and their associated persons.
 The IARD system supports electronic filing of the current Forms ADV and ADV-W; is a centralized repository for fee and form processing; provides for regulatory review of filings; facilitates the annual registration renewal process; and supports public disclosure of investment adviser information.

 How do I get to IARD?

-Where do I call if I need help with the IARD system?
+Who can I call if I need help with the IARD system?

-Questions related to the IARD system, including entitlement, navigation, fees, usage and filing should be directed to the IARD Call Center at (240) 386-4848.
+Questions related to the IARD system, including entitlement, navigation, fees, usage, and filing should be directed to the IARD Call Center at (240) 386-4848.